kamranbekirovyz/versionarte/README.md

 - Disable the app for usage/maintenance with custom remotely stored information texts.
 - Indicate to users that a new version optional update is available.
 - Launch the App Store on iOS and Play Store on Android.
-- Provide changelog information for the latest release.
 - Prebuilt views and widgets for easy and fast integration.

 Versionarte comes with built-in support for RESTful APIs and Firebase Remote Config.
 However, you can also fetch your configuration data from any source by extending the VersionarteProvider class.
 You have total freedom over the UI and logic, allowing you to customize the user experience to fit your app's branding and style.